-This post contains affiliate links, but all opinions are 100% my own.
+This post on travel tips for Morocco with kids contains affiliate links, but all opinions are 100% my own.
 That means I may earn a small commission if you purchase through my link, but it doesn’t affect your price at all.
 Thank you for supporting this blog!

 Morocco was truly one of the most kid-welcoming and kid-friendly places we’ve visited.
-In planning our trip, though, I didn’t find a ton of resources on what to do while visiting Morocco with kids.
+In planning our trip, though, I didn’t find a ton of resources on what to do with kids, or travel tips for Morocco as a family.
 I didn’t really have any idea of what to beware of, what potential pitfalls would be, and what to not miss.
-Here are 10 tips that I hope are useful if you’re considering visiting Morocco with a baby, toddler, or older kids.

-In general, we found that Moroccans LOOOOVED kids, especially babies.
-I lost count of the number of random strangers who kissed Anssi’s cheeks and rubbed his head.
-We never felt threatened, but it’s something to consider, especially if you have kiddos who are slow to warm up.
-I will say that Anssi is our only baby to have had any real stranger danger.
+In general, we found that Moroccans LOVED kids, especially babies.
+I lost count of the number of random strangers who kissed Baby A’s cheeks and rubbed his head.
+We never felt threatened, and it can make family travel to Morocco feel super welcoming.
+But it’s also something to consider, especially if you have kiddos who are slow to warm up.
+I will say that A is our only baby to have had any real stranger danger.
 Before we left on our trip, he screamed bloody murder for many minutes whenever we left him in the church nursery.
 Since we’ve returned?
 He’s happily waltzed in and begs to stay at the end.
 So.
 I’d say Morocco cured him of any fear of strangers!

 In my head, Morocco would just be hot, hot, hot.
 Imagine our surprise when it was cold and rainy for the first several days of our trip!
 Fortunately, I had checked the weather and we were traveling in some cooler places in southern Europe, as well, so we had items we could layer.
 Our base layers were hugely helpful – we wore them as pajamas and left them on under our clothing for one very chilly day.
 We also had lightweight, water-resistant down jackets plus one sweater each, so we just rewore those and wore alll the clothing on the cold days.